lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When this happens, the application at the peer P proceeds as follows.

 1. If the following conditions both hold, then the application moves to Step 2.
-Otherwise, it moves to Step 3.
+Otherwise, it moves to Step 3:

-   * The access token is still valid.
+   * The access token is still believed to be valid.
 That is, it has not expired yet and the peer P is not aware that it has been revoked.

    * Let us define S as the EDHOC session from which the peer P has derived CTX or the eldest CTX's ancestor OSCORE Security Context.
 Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).